Floer theory and flips

 the forgetful morphism forgetting all but the first marking; note that on the interval consisting of only once-quilted disks, $\lambda$ is essentially equivalent to the map $\lambda_T$ of \eqref{lambdaT} while on the interval with twice-quilted disks $\lambda$ is given by the map $\lambda_S$ of \eqref{ratioeq}.
-We note that $\lambda$ is also defined in the case $n = 0$, by combining the maps \eqref{lambdaT} and \eqref{ratioeq}.
-This is also true if furthermore $m=0$ although the latter twice-quilted treed disks are unstable and will not appear in the moduli spaces considered later.
+Note that $\lambda$ is also defined in the case $n = 0$, by combining the maps \eqref{lambdaT} and \eqref{ratioeq}.

-We combine the maps from the previous paragraph as follows.
 Let $\Gamma$ be a combinatorial type of twice-quilted disks.
 Define $\ol{\M}^{\pre}_\Gamma$ as the product of moduli spaces for the vertices,

 Let $k$ denote the number of twice-quilted vertices and

 the map combining the forgetful maps for the twice-quilted components.
 Then $ \ol{\M}_\Gamma = \lambda_\Gamma^{-1}(\Delta) $ where $\Delta \subset \R^{k}$ is the diagonal.
 A {\em delay function} for $\Gamma$ is a collection of smooth functions depending on $r \in \ol{\M}^{\pre}_\Gamma$